gristlabs/grist-help/help/formulas.md

 Click on the column header, select "Column Options" and edit the Formula field.

-Trigger Formula
+Trigger Formulas
 --------

-Formula columns are great, but they have two drawbacks - they are recalculated every time when a record is updated and the column is readonly.
-It may be useful to have more control on when and how they are evaluated.
+Formula columns are great for calculated values -- those determined by other data in the document.
+It may also be useful to store independent data in a column, but still use a formula to calculate it in some situations.
 This is exactly what Trigger Formulas offer.
-It is a very powerful feature that allows you to create a [Timestamp](timestamps.md) or [Authorship](authorship.md) column, recalculate your data based on a [set of conditions](examples/2021-07-auto-stamps.md) that you decide , clean data when a new value is entered, or provide sensible default values for every column in your table.
+It is a very powerful feature that allows you to create a [Timestamp](timestamps.md) or [Authorship](authorship.md) column, recalculate your data based on a [set of conditions](examples/2021-07-auto-stamps.md) that you decide , clean data when a new value is entered, or provide sensible default value for a column.

 Each data column may have an `Optional formula` that gets triggered on certain conditions.
 This formula is available in the creator panel,